CatchmentSci/livox-poc-article/README.md

     .
-    ├── code                    # folder containing scripts to work with the livox mid-40 scanners │   ├── fig3                # scripts required to generate outputs presented in Figure 3
+    ├── code                    # folder containing scripts to work with the livox mid-40 scanners │   ├── fig1                # schematic diagram presented in Figure 1
+    │   ├── fig3                # scripts required to generate outputs presented in Figure 3
     │   ├── fig4                # scripts required to generate outputs presented in Figure 4
     │   ├── fig5                # scripts required to generate outputs presented in Figure 5
-    │   ├── fig6                # scripts required to generate outputs presented in Figure 6
     │   ├── fig7                # scripts required to generate outputs presented in Figure 7
+    │   ├── fig8                # scripts required to generate outputs presented in Figure 8
+    │   ├── fig9                # scripts required to generate outputs presented in Figure 9
     │   ├── interfacing         # scripts required to interface with mid-40 using a Fitlet 2 (on Windows)
     │   ├── processing          # scripts for data processing
     │   │   │── ros             # scripts for data conversion from lvx to pcd